wtyjoycee/Hiv_search_engine/README.md

 Task 2.6 visulization part on annotation

 Task 3.3.1 create the cos-sim based on corss encoder

+Task 3.5: fine tune the parameters for PL2 and BM25

 Task 3.6.1: process of embedding and creaet the cos-sim score based on biencoder